BenJung/hello-world/hello.md

 ## Merge

 - Merge : If you have a branch, You can merge the branch to master branch.
 When it's done, you're able to delete the branch.
+- Fast-Forward : It means very normal merge.
+There is no a conflict between master branch and a branch that is going to be merged.